alexandergunnarson/quantum/README.md

 **In `project.clj`:**

 ![](https://clojars.org/quantum/core/latest-version.svg)

-(Note that Clojars is much less frequently updated than the master branch.)
+(Please note that the Clojars release is currently far behind the master branch.)

 **In namespaces:**